JustusHenseler/JustusHenseler/README.md

 Greetings, I’m Justus Henseler!
-I’m passionate about quantitative finance and data science, my main interests lie in time series forecasting and the macro-finance interface.
+I’m passionate about quantitative finance and data science, with a particular focus on time series forecasting and the macro-finance interface.
 On this GitHub profile, I will continuously upload and maintain coding projects as part of my personal and professional development.

 **Expertise & Interests**